Forming Questions and Answers – Hand tools and Appliances

 Explanation: For the holding of bolts or rivets or any other circular section, a ring tong is used, whereas a flat tong is used whenever a section having a rectangular shape has to be held.

-To practice all areas of Forming for tests, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Casting, Forming and Welding, here is complete set of 1000+ Multiple Choice Questions and Answers.

 advertisement